Official admits to treating company involved in fatal Oct. 6 crash with "kid gloves."

-Failing to properly classify workers costs the government billions of dollars each year in the form of unpaid taxes, and business expenses deducted by individuals who are not true independent contractors.
+Failing to properly classify workers costs the government billions of dollars each year in unpaid taxes and business expenses deducted by individuals who are not true independent contractors.
 The government’s response to this problem has been increased enforcement and auditing.

-These audits can have costly consequences for unwary companies who fail to do their homework before designating workers as independent contractors.
-Fines, penalties and interest under the Internal Revenue Code can be quite substantial, particularly if the failure to properly classify a worker is deemed intentional.
+These audits can have costly consequences for unwary companies that fail to do their homework before designating workers as independent contractors.
+Fines, penalties, and interest under the Internal Revenue Code can be quite substantial, especially if the failure to properly classify a worker is deemed intentional.

-If the company does not have the funds to pay, the IRS may seek to hold its officers, partners, accountant and/or bookkeeper personally liable.
+If the company lacks the funds to pay, the IRS may seek to hold its officers, partners, accountant, and/or bookkeeper personally liable.
 To make matters worse, the IRS will typically notify the state taxing authorities when violations are found, causing the state authority to conduct its own audit.
-The company can then expect to be hit with other assessments for unpaid unemployment insurance taxes, state/city/county withholding taxes, penalties and interest.
+The company can then expect to be hit with other assessments for unpaid unemployment insurance taxes, state/city/county withholding taxes, penalties, and interest.

 Unfortunately, and despite the high stakes involved, there is no uniform standard for determining whether a chauffeur is an independent contractor or an employee.
 There is, however, a set of guidelines issued by the IRS which can help you determine whether your drivers have been properly classified under IRS rules.

 Historically, when the IRS evaluated whether a person was an employee in this industry, it applied what is commonly known as the 20-point common law test.
-Application of this generic multi-factor test to the limousine, or executive sedan industry, however, often leads to an inconsistent or inaccurate determination.
+Application of this generic multi-factor test to the limousine and luxury transportation industry, however, often leads to an inconsistent or inaccurate determination.

-After extensive negotiations, in 1997 the IRS established audit guidelines specifically tailored to the limousine industry.
+After extensive negotiations, the IRS in 1997 established audit guidelines tailored to the limousine industry.
 These guidelines assist IRS agents in determining whether a company’s chauffeurs are employees or independent contractors.

-Under the guidelines, in order for a driver to be properly considered an independent contractor, he must satisfy two “Critical Factors” and at least one of three “Significant Factors.”
+Under the guidelines, for a chauffeur or driver to be properly considered an independent contractor, he must satisfy two “critical factors” and at least one of three “significant factors.”

-If the presence of the two Critical Factors is established, the IRS will then look to see if one or more Significant Factors is present.
+If the presence of the two critical factors is established, the IRS will then look to see if one or more significant factors are present.

-The purchase or lease of a vehicle must be bona fide in order for it to be considered a significant investment.
+The purchase or lease of a vehicle must be bonafide for it to be considered a significant investment.
 For example, the financing arrangements, be it for a purchase or lease, must create a true financial obligation on the part of the driver, as well as include a market rate of interest and customary security provisions.

 There are several instructions that the IRS deems are consistent with independent contractor status: